ufoymtest/lanyon/_posts/2017-05-17-bilateral-filtering.md

 excerpt_separator: ---
 ---

 Many users have become accustomed to reducing wrinkles, freckles, and various blemishes from human subjects for a more visually appealing image or video.
 One effective way to solve this problem is to apply an edge-preserving filtering called a ***bilateral filter***.
 However, a vanilla bilateral filter has a high computational cost necessitating a powerful CPU and GPU to process full HD images in real-time.
-So I had been looking for an efficient alternative and finnaly found ***recursive bilateral filtering***
+So I had been looking for an efficient alternative, and finally found ***recursive bilateral filtering*** that can achieve a good trade-off:

-  > Yang, Qingxiong.
-  **Recursive bilateral filtering**.
-  *European Conference on Computer Vision* 2012.

-which can achieve a good trade-off:

 <table>
 <tr>